 Six weeks before Dallas, the man who would be accused of killing JFK came to the attention of six top operations officers.

 On October 10, 1963, a man named Lee Harvey Oswald came to the attention of a group of senior CIA officers in Langley, Virginia.
 Oswald had recently visited the Cuban consulate and Soviet Embassy in Mexico City.
 A CIA wiretap captured a man identifying himself as "Oswald."

 The CIA officers conferred about Oswald and his actions and signed off on a cable about him.
-They are identified on the declassified CIA cable whose authenticity is not disputed.
+They are identified on a CIA cable declassified in 2001 whose authenticity is not disputed.

-On the afternoon of October 10, the question was referred to group of senior CIA officers in the Counterintelligence Staff and in the Western Hemisphere directorate.
-The people thinking about the obscure Oswald were not clerks, bureaucrats, or paper pushers.
+The question about the lowly Oswald was referred to some of the most senior officers in the clandestine service, the Counterintelligence Staff and in the Western Hemisphere directorate.
+The people pondering what to say about the apparently harmless Oswald were not clerks, bureaucrats, or paper pushers.
 They were, for the most part, operations officers.
-That is to say their primary responsibility was running covert operations.
+That is to say, their primary responsibility was running covert operations.

 One possible explanation for their interest in Oswald is that he was part of a covert operation that has never been disclosed by the CIA.